Highlights from the collection

 The MSK exhibits works of art from the late Middle Ages onwards, but an important focus lies on (Belgian) art of the 19th and first half of the 20th century.
 This takes up about half of the museum galleries.
 Therefore, the museum plays an important role as a centre of expertise for the art of this period.

-The publicly accessible research library plays an important part in this.
+The publicly accessible thematic websites plays an important part in this.
 The museum supports external researchers, hosts workshops and micro-teachings by Ghent University, organises lectures and supervises internships in art studies, curatorial studies, social and cultural studies, and communication.
 For each exhibition and acquisition, the MSK also conducts its own research.
 The results of this often find their way into museum publications.
 For instance, the catalogue for the exhibition Van Eyck.
 An Optical Revolution compiles important new findings on the Flemish Master and the catalogue accompanying Theodoor Rombouts is the first monographic work on this Baroque painter.

 Finally, the MSK collaborated on the thematic websites of the Flemish Art Collection (VKC).
 These bring together research from various Flemish museums and make important sources accessible.
 On the website Museum dicht, collectie open ('museum closed, collection open', only available in Dutch) the VKC also collected a series of stories about works of art from the MSK collection.